Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 Wendy Whatling School of Dance – beginners to advanced

-Ballet is characterised by its highly precise set steps, gestures and graceful movements.
-It’s also known for its pointe shoes, vocabulary based on French terminology and the dancer’s flexibility and poise.
-Classical ballet originated in Renaissance Italy and developed into a concert dance form in France and Russia.
+Ballet is characterised by its highly precise set steps, gestures and grace.
+It’s also known for its pointe shoes, vocabulary based on French terminology and dancer’s flexibility and poise.
+Classical ballet originates from Renaissance Italy and developed into its concert dance form in France and Russia.

 Moves: plie, relieve, sauté